A quantization of the $\operatorname{SL}_2(\mathbb{C})$ Chern-Simons invariant of tangle exteriors

+To put a hyperbolic structure on an ideal tetrahedron we can place its vertices on the boundary at infinity of hyperbolic space, i.e. \(\mathbb{C}P^1\).
+Such geometric ideal tetrahedra are determined up to congruence by the cross-ratio of their vertices, usually called the \defemph{shape parameter}. \note{ For details see \cite{McphailSnyder2022hyperbolicstructureslinkcomplements}.
+Note that we are using a different convention on negatively oriented tetrahedra. } Strictly speaking a shape parameter \(z^{0}\) is assigned to a pair of opposite edges, and the other edge pairs are assigned

 \textcite{Kim2018} give a detailed discussion of the geometry and combinatorics of the octahedral decomposition.
-In particular, they explain how to solve Thurston's gluing equations in terms of parameters assigned to the segments and regions of the tangle diagram.
-We can think of these \defemph{octahedral coordinates} as a coordinate system on the representation variety of the tangle complement.
-They are geometrically natural and enable one to easily compute the complex Chern-Simons invariant of a representation; one method is described in \cref{sec:Chern-Simons invariant}.
+In particular, they explain how to solve Thurston's gluing equations in terms of parameters assigned to the segments and regions of the tangle diagram, which we call \defemph{octahedral coordinates}.

-Via the presentation of \cref{sec:algebras} the octahedral coordinates are also closely related to the representation theory of quantum groups \cite{McphailSnyder2022hyperbolicstructureslinkcomplements}.
-In particular, to write down the braiding operator associated to a crossing we need to find the associated octahedral parameters.
-We could work with diagrams labeled by octahedral coordinates as in \cite{McphailSnyder2022hyperbolicstructureslinkcomplements,McPhailSnyderAlgebra} but this is somewhat inconvenient because the relevant equations are only defined away from certain degenerate configurations.
-(Similar issues lead to the use of generic biquandle factorizations in \cite{Kashaev2005,Chen2021,Blanchet2018}.)
-Instead we describe a representation \(\rho\) in terms of the Wirtinger generators as discussed above then use the method of \cite{McphailSnyder2024octahedralcoordinateswirtingerpresentation} to derive the octahedral coordinates.

-The relevant geometry of the ideal tetrahedra is most naturally described in terms of the face-pairing maps of the triangulation.
-These define a representation of a fundamental \emph{groupoid} with one basepoint for each tetrahedron.
-This groupoid is closely related (but not quite the same as) the fundamental groupoid of a tangle diagram studied in \cite{McphailSnyder2024octahedralcoordinateswirtingerpresentation}.
-In contrast, the Wirtinger generators are global and have a single common basepoint.
-To relate these to the fundamental groupoid we need to keep track of change-of-basepoint data using additional colors called shadows.